 - We use the highest quality materials on the market

-- We have tested our products at institutes like Birmingham University
+- Our products are tested at institutes like Birmingham University

-- We have a four step soundproofing method ensuring nothing is missed
+- Our four step soundproofing method ensuring nothing is missed

 - We care and are passionate about solving your noise problem